 Hannah drilled the facts.
-“The probability for a corporation like ours to fail miserably within ten years is 80%.
-Up from 5% during the last disruptive tide in the mid-1980s.”
+“The probability for that a corporation like ours fail miserably within ten years is 80%.
+Up from 5% during the last disruptive tide the mid-1980s.”

 “Huge companies?”
 Carl, visibly surprised.
 “But in our case, is not about good or bad managers.
-It is about identifying and developing leaders who have the future in front and center, evolving a practice of leadership that is aligned with reality.
+It is about identifying and developing leaders who have the future in front and center, who evolves a practice of leadership that reflects reality.
 That is how I see it.”

 How can we effectively counter the disruption?

 Michael agreed, “Why don’t we take the lead, and present for the new CEO a draft, how to grow the business, cultivate the organization, to counter the disruption.
-How to involve everyone across the organization, who can make a valuable difference, and then let them contribute?”
+How to involve everyone in the organization?
+Identify who can make a valuable difference, and then let them contribute?”

-“Carl your idea, how to turn our top-team into a “Team of TeamLeaders” in a carefully designed network, aiming at a great purpose – larger than life?” and continued, “Do you remember our discussions around this last year?”
+“Your idea Carl, how to turn our top-team into a “Team of TeamLeaders” in a carefully designed network, aiming at a purpose – larger than life?” and continued, “Do you remember our discussions around this last year?”

 “Yes” replied Carl, “TeamLeaders strategic positioned across the business, with self-extending responsibility.
 Where every team consists of a fluent number of teammates, with crystal clear result expectations, mastery competences, high capacity and who contributes to the cohesion.
 But do you think, that this will have a fair chance?”